AMWA-TV/bcp-007-01/docs/Overview.md

 ### Metadata
 Metadata flow may be implicitly connected when video connection is made.
 Metadata flow may be bidirectional, i.e. one flow in each direction (e.g. PTZ camera control).
 These flows are not explicitly connected via controller.

-### Mux Flows
+**Metadata flows are not explicitly modeled in NMOS ????**

 ## NDI IS-04 Receivers

+### Receivers
+> Note anything unique here

 #### Receiver Capabilities